Optable/match/README.md

 # testing

 A complete test suite for all PSIs is present [here](test/psi).
 Don't hesitate to take a look and help us improve the quality of the testing by reporting problems and observations!
+The PSIs have only been tested on AMD64.

 # benchmarks